Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Evaluation

 \subsubsection{\textbf{RQ1}: Relation between prediction uncertainty and trustworthiness}

 We use model confidence as a metric to assess the uncertainty of ML predictions.
 Figure~\ref{fig:correlation_trust_conf} addresses \textbf{RQ1.1} by illustrating the distribution of model confidence for two trustworthiness labels on the benchmark shown in Table~\ref{table:ground_truths}.
 The majority of high confidence predictions are trustworthy.
-Highly confident (0.9--1.0) predictions that are trustworthy account for 76\%--94\% of predictions with highly strong confidence.
+Highly confident (0.9--1.0) predictions that are trustworthy account for 76\%--99\% of predictions with highly strong confidence.
 Similarly, trustworthy predictions with high confidence (0.8--0.9) represent 49\%--91\% of high confidence predictions.
 While predictions with strong confidence are likely to be trustworthy, several confident predictions are still untrustworthy.
-Confident (0.8--1.0) but untrustworthy predictions make up 6\%--29\% of all confident predictions.
-In contrast, predictions with low confidence ($<$0.8) can also be trustworthy, with 51\%--91\% of low confidence predictions being trustworthy.
+Confident (0.8--1.0) but untrustworthy predictions make up 2\%--29\% of all confident predictions.
+In contrast, predictions with low confidence ($<$0.8) can also be trustworthy, with 51\%--92\% of low confidence predictions being trustworthy.

 We now address \textbf{RQ1.2}, finding the optimal value of $\theta$\textsubscript{\textit{conf}} for Naive, which relies solely on model confidence.
 Figure~\ref{fig:roc_tconf} shows receiver-operating characteristic (ROC) curves of Naive across trustworthiness datasets.
-All ROC curves are near the random curve, indicating model confidence is limited to distinguish between trustworthy and untrustworthy predictions.
+Only the ROC curve for \textit{Issues} is slightly closer to the top-left corner of the plot, while the others are near the random curve.
+Notably, the ROC curve for the new trustworthiness dataset falls below the random curve.
+This indicates that model confidence is limited in distinguishing between trustworthy and untrustworthy predictions.
 Figure~\ref{fig:correlation_trust_conf} further shows that increasing $\theta$\textsubscript{\textit{conf}} on the y-axis decreases the false positive rate, where untrustworthy predictions are labeled as trustworthy, but also increases the false negative rate, where trustworthy predictions are labeled as untrustworthy.
 In other words, increasing $\theta$\textsubscript{\textit{conf}} enhances specificity but reduces sensitivity.
-Hence, we choose to maximise G-mean as the criteria to find $\theta$\textsubscript{\textit{conf}}.
+Hence, we choose to maximise G-mean as the criterion to find $\theta$\textsubscript{\textit{conf}}.
 Figure~\ref{fig:thres_conf_chart} illustrates Naive's effectiveness in G-mean with different values of $\theta$\textsubscript{\textit{conf}}.
 As the value of 0.9 achieves the best G-mean for Naive, we set $\theta$\textsubscript{\textit{conf}} to 0.9 for the remaining experiments.

 \begin{custombox}[Answer to RQ1] Uncertainty metrics of ML predictions, such as model confidence, are not suitable for assessing their trustworthiness.
 Although high confidence predictions tend to be trustworthy, relying on these metrics easily overlooks both trustworthy low confidence predictions and untrustworthy high confidence predictions. \end{custombox}